Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Heinicke's 168 passing yards per game in two matchups against the Giants are 56.5 less than yards than his over/under in Sunday's game.
+- In two matchups against the Giants, Heinicke averaged 168 passing yards per game, 54.5 yards below his over/under for Sunday.

-- Heinicke threw multiple touchdown passes once over those matchups against the Giants, and it was his only game with a TD pass against them.
+- In his only game with a TD pass against the Giants over those games, Heinicke threw multiple touchdown passes.

 - This week Heinicke will face the NFL's 15th-ranked pass defense (245.3 yards allowed per game).